danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 This represents a function call.

-When run, first `function` and then the elements of `actuals` (in order) are evaluated.
+When run, first `function` and then the elements of `values` (in order) are evaluated.
 If `function` evaluates to something other than a function, the call fails (terminating the runtime).
-If any of the `actuals` evaluates to void, the call fails (terminating the runtime).
+If any of the `values` evaluates to void, the call fails (terminating the runtime).

-After that, this proceeds in the same manner as `apply`, using the list of evaluated `actuals` as the arguments to the call.
+After that, this proceeds in the same manner as `apply`, using the list of evaluated `values` as the arguments to the call.

 The `interpolate` binding is *not* used during execution, rather it is only ever used when programatically constructing trees.
 For example, it is used